George Speight: Arrest and trial

 On 26 July Speight and three others were arrested at a military checkpoint following threats to President Josefa Iloilo.
 The military then stormed his headquarters, killing one person and arresting 369 supporters.
 On 11 August 2000 he was charged with treason and imprisoned pending trial.

 In the 2001 Fijian general election, while still awaiting trial, Speight was elected to Parliament in the Tailevu North Fijian communal seat as a candidate for the Conservative Alliance-Matanitu Vanua.
 In December 2001 he was dismissed from Parliament for non-attendance.

 On 18 February 2002 Speight pleaded guilty to treason and was sentenced to death.
 The sentence was commuted to life imprisonment the same day by President Ratu Josefa Iloilo.
 Initially imprisoned on Nukulau island, in 2006 he was transferred to the Naboro Maximum Security Prison after Nukulau's closure.

 In response to calls for his parole in 2020, Fijian Prime Minister Frank Bainimarama said that there would be no special treatment for him.

+2024 Pardon

 On 18 September 2024 Speight was granted a presidential pardon.
 He was released from prison the next day.